 Credit risk is the risk that a financial loss may be triggered when a counterparty defaults its obligations.
-The Company is exposed to credit risk from operating activities (primarily for, accounts receivables and notes receivables) and from its financing activities, including bank deposits and other financial instruments.
+The Company is exposed to credit risk from operating activities (primarily for, accounts receivable and notes receivable) and from its financing activities, including bank deposits and other financial instruments.